Cottage Cheese Pizza Crust No Flour – Low-Carb, High-Protein Delight

 Each slice delivers stable energy without the crash, which makes it ideal for keto, low-carb, or diabetic diets.
 You’re skipping the starches while still getting that chewy, golden-brown base you crave.
 Plus, there’s no added sugar—something I always double-check, especially with processed crusts.

 If you’re tracking macros, one serving of this crust usually contains under 5g net carbs and 12–15g of protein.
 For comparison, traditional flour-based crusts clock in at 25g or more per slice.
 That difference is massive when you’re trying to stay in ketosis or avoid blood sugar spikes.
+This cottage cheese pizza crust recipe no flour is a staple for a reason—it checks every box for flavor, nutrition, and blood sugar control.

 A gluten-free, gut-friendly option